evshary/dotfiles/README.md

 # Quick installation
 Use `./install.sh` for quick installation.

+We use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins here.
-After installation, use `:PlugInstall` in vim to install packages.
+Use `:PlugInstall` in vim to install packages.

 # vim:
 Maybe you should adjust the windows size of Trinity yourself